-10.3.
-Communication OK, but external switch does not function as expected.
+10.3 External switch does not function as expected.

-- If you are powering the sensor from an external source, see the note in section 5.9.1. - If switch operation is intermittent, look for signs of corrosion around the external actuator.
+• If switch operation is intermittent, look for signs of corrosion around the external actuator.
 If corrosion is evident, the magnet may be damaged.

-10.4.
-HydroScat-6 batteries do not sustain operation as long as expected.
+10.4 Battery charge does not last as long as expected.

 - Check for damage to the charger or charging cable. - If the batteries do not respond to charging or their endurance is very short (less than an hour), do not attempt to compensate with frequent or prolonged charging.
 Drastically reduced capacity indicates a battery failure, and prolonged charging of a faulty battery can damage the instrument and possibly create hazardous venting from the batteries.
-Contact HOBI Labs about repairs.
+Contact Hobi Instrument Services about repairs.

-11. CUSTOMER SERVICE
+11 CUSTOMER SERVICE

-If your HydroScat-6 needs to be returned to HOBI Labs for repair, maintenance or calibration, contact HOBI Labs customer service (service@hobilabs.com, or go to the support section at www.hobilabs.com) with the following information at hand:
+If your HydroScat-6 needs repair, maintenance or calibration, contact Hobi Instrument Services at www.hobiservices.com, or by email to service@hobiservices.com.
+Please supply the following information: